mike-battaglia/tstp/README.md

 ---

 # Issue Tracker

 1. 🔴 Critical Bugs
   1. Chart Search: Lazyload is not search friendly for Category Column.
+(May need SearchWP to fix this).

 2. 🟠 Major Bugs

 3. 🟡 Minor Bugs
   1. Chart Search: Highlight doesn't work when searched term is Capitalized.

-5. 🟢 Future Features
+4. 🟢 Future Features